Linuxfabrik/monitoring-plugins/check-plugins/kvm-storage-pool/README.md

 store is filling up, if a pool lost part of what it serves from, if it cannot be reached at all, and if a pool that is configured to start together with the host is not active.
 Several pools commonly share one filesystem, which is reported and alerted on once rather than once per pool.
+Supports extended reporting via --lengthy.
 Runs without root or sudo.

 options:
   -h, --help            show this help message and exit